• 01245 26 56 11

 Richard Davidson

-Richard Davidson is a Director at Willmott Dixon Construction, responsible for business development, early tendering and market engagement.
+Richard Davidson is a Director at Balfour Beatty, responsible for business development, early tendering and market engagement.
 A strategic thinker and believer in constant improvement, Richard is frequently engaged in local and national initiatives turning his holistic thinking and energy to whichever challenge is presented.

-He is involved with construction and development schemes across East Anglia and London, bringing his knowledge and expertise to those looking to pursue a green growth agenda.
-He is a passionate believer in the power of strong networks always taking the time to connect people, promoting collaboration as the most important factor in building successful outcomes.
+He is involved with construction and development schemes across England and Wales, bringing his knowledge and expertise to those looking to pursue a green growth agenda.
+He is a passionate believer in the power of strong networks; always taking the time to connect people, promoting collaboration as the most important factor in building successful outcomes.
 Away from work he is a married father of two, spends many hours cycling and running a local youth rugby club.

 Christian Norman